 Overall, the French prioritize mealtime and quality food, but there are exceptions.
 Sometimes it’s necessary to eat on the go.
 I’m careful on my blog to not idealize French culture to the point of being ridiculous.
 The French are not perfect — no one is, right? — so to put all French things up on a pedestal for the sole fact that it’s French would be bizarre.
 But when it comes to French meals and eating, I do feel the French get a lot right.

 That’s not to say Americans get everything wrong.
-I’m not saying that at all.
+I’m not saying that at all and French food habits aren’t superior to all the rest.
 It’s not so black and white.
 Many Americans prepare healthy food and make mealtime a priority.
 It’s just that in France, I feel it’s more widespread and ingrained in the culture.
 It’s less about what the individual decides to cook and more about what the society does as a whole.

 In France, the importance of a proper sit-down meal is still alive and well for the most part.
 The proof is in the culture.In France, the importance of a proper sit-down meal is still alive and well.
 The proof is in the culture and here's why I love it.Click To Tweet

-Take, for example, the following points about French food culture and lifestyle:
+Take, for example, the following points about French eating habits and lifestyle:

 - Stores close at lunchtime and tend to closer earlier in the evening than stores in the USA.
 This allows employees to spend mealtime at home with their families, if they so choose.

 - Many stores are closed on Sundays, especially in small towns.
 There’s no option to pick up overtime hours if the store isn’t even open!
 This allows for downtown with family or to just relax.